EBZebra/docs/edge/source/guide/setup.md

 Installing Enterprise Browser on your system will provide all the software necessary to start making your own Enterprise Browser apps.
 All that's needed is a **computer that connects via ADB or ActiveSync to one or more [supported Zebra devices](index.html) running Android, Windows Mobile or Windows CE**.
 See the Prerequisites section for connection details.

 #####Mac OS X Support
-Enterprise Browser 1.3 and higher can be downloaded as a disk image (.dmg) for installation on Mac OS X systems.
-This permits Mac users to:
+Enterprise Browser now offers limited support for Mac OS X. The Enterprise Browser 1.3 device installer packages can now be downloaded as a disk image (.dmg) file, permitting Mac users to:

 * **Copy EnterpriseBrowser .apk files** to Android devices
-* **Copy EnterpriseBrowser .cab files** to a server for mass deployment
+* **Copy EnterpriseBrowser .cab files** to an MDM system for mass deployment
 * **Create shortcuts to Android apps** using the EB native widget (in device after installing the EB app)
-* Access the Enterprise Browser demo app
+* Access the EB demo app
 * Easily link to EB online help

 <!-- * Copy EnterpriseBrowser .cab files to Windows Mobile/CE devices -->